cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![Ansible Playbook output](../../common/img/my-service-ansible-playbook-output.png)

 :heavy_check_mark: ***NOTE*** Ansible is idempotent - this means you can run the same Playbook many times and Ansible detects if the desired state was already reached.
-In that case, no changes will be performed.
-In this example, if the package "httpd" is already installed on the Virtual Machine, Ansible will detect that and do nothing - and will also note "no changes" in the output of the Playbook.
+In this lab, no changes are necessary, because the package httpd is already installed.

 This concludes this part of the Ansible lab.

 ## Improve the Service Dialog

 The automatically generated Service Dialog is not perfect.
-It might confuse the user with too much information.
+It might confuse the user with too many input fields.
 It asks for the "Machine Credentials", but those have already been defined in the Service Catalog Item.
 It also asks for the "Host", but this one is automatically adjusted to be the selected Virtual Machine.
 And finally the field "package_name" could benefit from a more descriptive text.

 In the following steps, we want to make the Service Dialog more user friendly by simplifying it.